Terrorist Financing Convention: Entry into force and ratifications

 The Convention requires the deposit of 22 instruments of ratification to enter into force.
 The treaty entered into force on 10 April 2002, thirty days after the 22nd ratification was deposited.
-It has been ratified by 188 states, which includes all but eight member states of the United Nations plus the Cook Islands, the Holy See, and Niue.
-It has not been ratified by Burundi, Chad, Eritrea, Iran, Somalia and Tuvalu.
+It has been ratified by 191 states, which includes all but five member states of the United Nations plus the Cook Islands, the Holy See, and Niue.
+It has not been ratified by Burundi, Chad, Eritrea, Somalia, and Tuvalu.
 (Burundi and Somalia have signed the convention but have not yet ratified it.)

 The Convention’s obligations have also been integrated into broader international frameworks.
 The Financial Action Task Force (FATF), for instance, incorporates its provisions into its Recommendations and mutual evaluation process.
 As a result, both FATF standards and UN Security Council resolutions—such as Resolutions 1267 and 1373—effectively require countries to criminalize terrorist financing and to take measures to freeze related funds in accordance with the Convention.